 For a lot of LLC and small business owners, having a single bank account for all their personal and business finances is simple and saves time.
 There are many reasons why opening business accounts for your company will make running your company easier.

 To begin with, it makes filing federal and state tax returns much easier.
 A common misconception among company owners who use their personal accounts for both personal and business purposes is that they will be able to tell the difference between personal and business expenses at tax time when they file their taxes.
 As a result, federal tax returns are frequently submitted months after these transactions have taken place, and the lapse of time only makes it more difficult to recall them.
 If this is the case, you should open a business bank account rather than keeping a detailed ledger of all your company's financial transactions for tax purposes.

 If you conduct business transactions for your LLC using a personal bank account, you run the risk of having your personal details and bank account funds used against you in court.
 When you use your personal bank account to run your LLC's finances, you essentially negate the limited liability and personal asset protection that an LLC provides for you.

 To summarize, opening a business bank account for your LLC can make tax preparation easier while also protecting your assets and personal information.

-You'll need a “bank kit” to open a business bank account for your Limited Liability Company.
-For example, a bank kit includes your Articles of Organization, Operating Agreement, EIN, and a copy of your LLC's first resolution, as well as many other documents related to your formation.
-Many LLC creation providers offer bank kits with their services, so you don't have to gather all of this information on your own.
+You'll need a bank kit to open a business bank account for your limited liability company.
+For example, a bank kit includes your Articles of Organization, operating agreement, EIN, and a copy of your LLC's first resolution, as well as many other documents related to your formation.
+Many LLC creation providers offer bank kits with their services, so you don't have to gather all this information on your own.

 Congratulations on taking an important step forward for your company by forming a Washington DC LLC!